-Below we’ll cover the benefits of owning a home and having a mortgage in retirement, the different ways of obtaining a mortgage even in retirement, and your mortgage options.
+Below we’ll cover the benefits of having a mortgage in retirement, the qualifications needed, the different types of mortgages available, and more.

-Owning a home after you leave the workforce is an important part of your total financial plan for retirement.
-Here are the benefits of owning a home in retirement.
+Owning a home after you leave the workforce is an integral part of your total financial plan for retirement.
+Here are the benefits of having a mortgage in retirement.

-- Low cost of living – When you own your home (especially without a mortgage), you have fixed expenses.
-You know what to expect, don’t have to worry about increasing rents, and can manage your predictable budget easier.
+- Stable cost of living: You know what to expect each month with a fixed mortgage payment.
+You don’t have to worry about increasing rent and can easily manage your predictable budget.

-- Tax benefits – We all want to do whatever we can to decrease our tax liability and owning a home is one of the best ways.
+- Tax benefits: We all want to do whatever we can to decrease our tax liability, and owning a home is one of the best ways.
 You can write off the interest paid on your mortgage, real estate taxes, and certain home expenses (especially energy-efficient expenses).
-If you’re in a high tax bracket in retirement, owning a home is a great way to reduce the liability and keep more money in your pocket.

-As you can see owning a home is an important part of retirement for many retiree’s.
+As you can see, owning a home is an integral part of retirement for many retirees.

 Yes.
-Having qualified retirement income won’t stop you from getting a mortgage.
 Mortgage lenders have many ways of qualifying a borrower on retirement income.
-Pension, Social Security, IRA/401 etc., and Investments income can all be used to qualify.
-Lenders also alternative options for those with little retirement income.
+Pension, Social Security, IRA/401, etc., and investment income can all be used to qualify.
+Lenders also offer alternative options for those with little retirement income.

 Meeting The Requirements

-Here’s the tricky part – your income.
 Lenders look at your total monthly income based on the method you receive it.
-If you receive regular monthly checks, you’ll use the drawdown method and if you have invested assets, the asset depletion method is best.
+If you receive regular monthly checks, you’ll use the drawdown method, and if you have invested assets, the asset depletion method is best.

-If you receive Social Security income then that can be used to qualify for a mortgage.
-In some cases, your income can be “grossed up” for income calculation purposes.
-For some programs, it’s 15% and for others, it’s 25%.
+If you receive Social Security income, then that can be used to qualify for a mortgage.
+Sometimes, your income can be “grossed up” for income calculation purposes.
+For some programs, it’s 15%; for others, it’s 25%.

-“Grossing Up” Income – The Mortgage Reports has great example of what this is;
+“Grossing Up” Income – The Mortgage Reports has a great example of what this is;

 Some kinds of income are not subject to taxes — for example, child support and disability.
 In that case, lenders are allowed to count that income as worth more.
 Usually, non-taxable income is worth 25 percent more for mortgage qualifying.
 So, $1,000 a month in child support counts as $1,250 a month.
 They call this practice “grossing up” income because you’ll actually have more after-tax income.source: themortgagereports.com

-Pension income is also another easy way to get qualified for a mortgage in retirement.
-If you receive Pension income you’ll be asked to provide a 1099, a benefits statement and two months of bank statements showing the Pension income being deposited.
+Pension income is also another easy way to qualify for a retirement mortgage.
+If you receive pension income, you’ll be asked to provide a 1099, a benefits statement, and two months of bank statements showing the pension income being deposited.

-In some cases, lenders can use the asset depletion mentod.
+In some cases, lenders can use the asset depletion method.

-Lenders use the total (current) value of your portfolio and ‘deplete’ it over the term whether 360 months, 180 months, or some other term.
+Lenders use your portfolio’s total (current) value and ‘deplete’ it over the term, whether 360 months, 180 months, or some other term.
 They’ll first deduct any down payment and closing costs you’ll pay out of it, and then they’ll use 70% of the value to account for taxes and penalties, dividing the remainder by the total term.

-Lenders must make sure you can afford the loan within your current income along with any existing debts.
+Lenders must ensure you can afford the loan within your current income and any existing debts.
 For example, if you have credit card debt or a car loan, it takes up some of your income and leaves less for a mortgage payment.

-Most lenders want to see a 43% debt-to-income ratio which means no more than 43% of your income should be committed to your debts.
+Most lenders want a 43% debt-to-income ratio, meaning no more than 43% of your income should be committed to your debts.
 This leaves enough money to cover the daily cost of living, savings, and money to cover any emergencies.

 Just like when you were employed, the higher your credit score, the better your rate and terms.
-In retirement, you want the lowest interest rate to keep your monthly payment down, and keep your total loan costs low.
+In retirement, you want the lowest interest rate to keep your monthly payment down and your total loan costs low.

 The mortgage program you choose determines how much of a down payment you need.
 For example, FHA loans require just 3.5% down and conventional loans may require 5% or more.
-The more money you put down though, the more equity you’ll have, the lower your mortgage payment will be, and the less interest you’ll pay over the life of the loan.
+The more money you put down, the more equity you’ll have, the lower your mortgage payment, and the less interest you’ll pay over the life of the loan.

 The two main types of mortgages are Conventional and FHA.
-Additional types include VA and USDA.
+Additional types include VA home mortgages and USDA home mortgages.

 Under Conventional mortgages, you have Conforming and Non-Conforming loan programs.
 Conforming loan programs are loans that adhere to the Conforming loan limits of Fannie Mae and Freddie Mac.

-Non-Conforming loans are loans that have loan amounts that go above the Conforming loan limits.
+Non-Conforming loans are loans with loan amounts above the Conforming loan limits.

-The most common mortgage for homeowners in retirement is the 30-year fixed mortgage.
+The most common mortgage term for homeowners in retirement is the 30-year fixed term.
 It has a rate and payment that never change.
-Also the payment is lower than the second most popular program, the 15-year fixed.
+Also, the payment is lower than the second most popular program, the 15-year fixed.

-Like the 30-year fixed mortgage, the 15-year fixed mortgage has a rate and payment that never change.
-The problem with the 15-year is that your monthly payment is significantly higher which means your dedicating more of your monthly income to your mortgage payment.
+Like the 30-year fixed term, the 15-year fixed term has a rate and payment that never change.
+The problem with the 15-year is that your monthly payment is significantly higher, which means you’re dedicating more of your monthly income to your mortgage payment.

-That being said, some homeowners are fortunate enough to retire early and would still like to payoff their mortgage.
-If that’s the case then you may want to consider a 15-year mortgage provided the monthly payments are low enough.
+That being said, some homeowners are fortunate enough to retire early and would still like to pay off their mortgage.
+If that’s the case, you may want to consider a 15-year term, provided the monthly payments are low enough.

 A reverse mortgage can be a way to supplement your retirement income.
-Qualifying for a reverse mortgage differs greatly from a standard mortgage.
+Qualifying for a reverse mortgage differs significantly from a standard mortgage.